"Heroes" (album): Critical legacy

 Although "Heroes" was the best-received work of the Berlin Trilogy on release, in subsequent decades critical and public opinion has typically fallen in favour of Low as the more ground-breaking record owing to its daring experimental achievements.
 Pegg writes that the album is rather seen as an extension or refinement of its predecessor's achievements rather than a "definitive new work".
 Seabrook notes that Low had the advantage of being released first and seen as "the greatest and canniest musical move" of Bowie's entire career.
 However, compared to other records released in 1977, he writes that "Heroes" still "sounds like a blast from the future".
 Perone finds that the mix of songs and instrumentals makes "Heroes" feel more "integrated"; having "Sense of Doubt", "Moss Garden" and "Neuköln" flow from one to the next "give[s] the listener the feeling that [the album] was...meant to be experienced as a unified whole".
 "Heroes" has nonetheless been regarded as one of Bowie's best and most influential works.

 Retrospective reviews praise Bowie's growth as an artist and Fripp's contributions.
 Stephen Thomas Erlewine of AllMusic praised the album, noting the growing artistic maturity compared to its predecessor.
 He further praised the addition of Fripp, stating that his guitar adds a greater "musical foundation" to the electronic sound.
-He ultimately writes: "The difference between Low and Heroes [essentially] lies in the details, but the record is equally challenging and groundbreaking."
+He ultimately writes: "The difference between Low and Heroes' [essentially] lies in the details, but the record is equally challenging and groundbreaking."
 Ryan Dombal of Pitchfork similarly praised the record, calling Bowie's vocal performances some of his finest and highlighted Fripp as the standout.
 In a review in which he commended the entire Berlin Trilogy, Dombal identified "Heroes" as the album that indicated the most artistic growth for Bowie, after turning 30 and escaping years of drug addiction.
 Many reviewers and biographers have particularly highlighted the title track as one of Bowie's finest, with some considering it his greatest song.

 In a 2013 readers' poll for Rolling Stone, "Heroes" was voted Bowie's eighth best album.
 Five years later, the writers of Consequence of Sound ranked "Heroes" as Bowie's fifth-greatest album, stating that "The weary 'optimism' of "Heroes" is mesmerizing.
 Even on its gloomiest tracks, there's this upbeat, impassioned impression that everything's okay, even just for one day."
 In 2020, Brian Kay of Classic Rock History ranked "Heroes", along with Low and Lodger, as Bowie's seventh greatest work, calling the trilogy a "fascinating chapter" in Bowie's life.
 In 2013, NME ranked the album 329th in their list of the 500 Greatest Albums of All Time.
+It was voted number 185 in the third edition of Colin Larkin's All Time Top 1000 Albums.
 The album was also included in the 2018 edition of Robert Dimery's book 1001 Albums You Must Hear Before You Die.